 Additionally, as seen on the map key, locations of drinking fountains and paved (probably with brick, though gravel may have also counted as “paved”) streets were shown on the map.
 It is now interesting to see number of streets not shown as paved even close to the downtown area.

-Finally, here is an excerpt of the map showing the location of “Newby Oval”, a wooden cycling track built in 1899 by Arthur Newby (and designed by local architect of note Herbert Foltz).
-The track was located just north of 30th Street, between Central Ave and Fall Creek.
-We will discuss Newby in more detail later this week, but, in short, after his experience building the Newby Oval, he moved on to faster racing–constructing the Indianapolis Motor Speedway a decade later…
+Finally, here is an excerpt of the map showing the location of “Newby Oval”, a wooden cycling track built in 1898 by a group lead by Arthur Newby (and designed by local architect of note Herbert Foltz).
+The track was located just north of 31st Street, between Central Ave and Fall Creek.
+We will discuss Newby in more detail later this week, but, in short, after his experience building the Newby Oval, he moved on to faster racing–as part of the financial team constructing the Indianapolis Motor Speedway a decade later…